neburtron/Lord-Game/README.md

 main.py should ask you to select your LLM's settings.
 If you type 'Y', a tkinter window should open and let you select your settings.
 Right now only OpenAI's API works, multiple tabs are there for when I setup Huggingface or whatever other API stuff.
 Later which tab you close on will be the model you've got selected.

-The current build only works for the first turn and I've not implemented most of what I have planned.
-I had an ok time testing it out, and if you like the demo and are looking for more, it's gonna be a while and playing around with the prompts is probably your best bet... or DND.
+The current build only works for the first turn and it's honestly not worth playing if I didn't break something.
+I had an ok time testing it, you're better off playing with DungeonAI or running a game of Pathfinder.

-prompts.json and conversation_start_prompt.txt are the main ones.
-Prompts.json has 2 bits of text sent to both the player and LLM and notes sent only to the LLM.
-Format's gonna change a ton pretty soon, so be aware of that.

 ## How this project works and future plans